lbuk/brownfieldgrids/README.md

 devtools::install_github("lbuk/brownfieldgrids")
 library(brownfieldgrids)
 ```
-If you have any problems (e.g. installation) then email me at liam.bolton.17@ucl.ac.uk or post on the Issues page.
+If you have any problems then email me at liam.bolton.17@ucl.ac.uk or post on the Issues page.

 ## Usage
-Create a minimalistic mile x mile OpenStreetMap (OSM) grid map of brownfield land at Woolwich Dockyard and the borough outline.
+Create a minimalistic mile x mile OpenStreetMap (OSM) grid map of [brownfield land](https://wiki.openstreetmap.org/wiki/Tag:landuse=brownfield) at Woolwich Dockyard and the borough outline.
 ```
 brownfieldgrids::brownfieldgrid_osm_borough("Woolwich Dockyard, London")
 ```